alvarorc19/capstone-code/README.md

 ## Analysing the data
 Once you have the run done, you can analyse the data using the Python files in the `analyze/` folder.
 You just need to fill in the data for your project name and other parameters such as your preferred start for the observables.

+## Development
+The structure of the code is explained in the report, however for a more exhaustive documentation see the [documentation](capstone_code_documentation.pdf)